Salt Lake City Divorce Lawyer

 Finishing the Process & Additional Steps

 Once discovery concludes, the parties will take the case to trial if they have not already settled.
-If the case settles, the parties will be able to obtain a divorce decree that reflects their negotiations.
+If the case settles, the parties will obtain a divorce decree that reflects their negotiations.

-In a situation where the parties go to trial, they will obtain a divorce decree that reflects the judge’s decisions that he or she made based on what the parties presented at trial.
+In a situation where the parties go to trial, they will obtain a divorce decree reflecting the judge’s decisions based on what the parties presented at trial.

 Does a Good Divorce Lawyer Make a Difference?